USA: Bank non-interest income to total income, in percent

-For that indicator, Bankscope provides data for the USA from 1996 to 2014.
-The average value for the USA during that period was 39.01 percent with a minumum of 35.75 percent in 2014 and a maximum of 42.09 percent in 2003.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for the USA from 1996 to 2017.
+The average value for the USA during that period was 39.62 percent with a minimum of 33.23 percent in 2017 and a maximum of 43.3 percent in 2003.

 Definition: Bank’s income that has been generated by noninterest related activities as a percentage of total income (net-interest income plus noninterest income).
 Noninterest related income includes net gains on trading and derivatives, net gains on other securities, net fees and commissions and other operating income.
 The number is only calculated when net-interest income is not negative.
 Note that banks used in the calculation might differ between indicators.
 Calculated from underlying bank-by-bank unconsolidated data from Bankscope.